5th Floor, Rajapushpa Summit

 To understand key trends, Download Sample Report

-North America currently dominates the OOC market owing to factors, such as the availability of a wide range of services offered by major players (which includes customized designing of new chips with specific organ arrangement) and increase in toxicological testing of chemicals on the different types of organ cells.
+Currently, North America dominates the organ-on-chip market, owing to factors, such as the availability of a wide range of services offered by major players (which includes customized designing of new chips with specific organ arrangements) and an increase in toxicological testing of chemicals on the different types of organ cells.
 Huge investments are being made by the public and private institutes for their research.
-For instance, the Wyss Institute received almost USD 5.6 million in grant money from the US FDA to use its organ-on-chip technology to test human physiological responses to radiation and to evaluate drugs designed to counter those effects.

 To understand geography trends, Download Sample Report.

 The organ-on-chip market is highly competitive and consists of several major players.
 In terms of market share, a few of the major players currently dominate the market.
 The presence of major market players, such as AxoSim Inc., BiomimX SRL, Elveflow, Emulate Inc., Hurel Corporation, InSphero AG, MIMETAS BV, Nortis Inc., Tara Biosystems Inc., and TissUse GmbH, is, in turn, increasing the overall competitive rivalry in the market.
 Product advancements and improvements in the organ-on-chip platforms by the major players are increasing the competitive rivalry.